 Can I “CLEP” out of courses or get other alternative credit?

 Yes, MCC accepts CLEP and DANTES credits to meet non-major course requirements.
 You may also have Credit for Prior Learning (CPL) that you have gained through seminars or job-related training such as technical, military, or missionary training.
 You can transfer up to 30 hours of alternative credit.
+MCC also offers a course, ORN 020, Introduction to Credit for Prior Learning to help students explore their potential CPL options.
 There is a fee for CPL evaluation and credit.

 Can I transfer hours from other colleges to MCC?